-“If we stood in the middle of the market square, would you be able to sense someone spying on us?”
+“If we stood in the middle of the market square, could you sense someone spying on us?”
 Dimitry stacked strips of fabric between bottles of aqua vitae, boiled water, and willow bark extract.

-“Humans trying to stay hidden are the easiest to find,” Precious said in a manner a hunter would about deer.
+“Humans trying to stay hidden are the easiest to find,” Precious said like a hunter would about deer.
 “But what about me?”

 Dimitry placed the bag’s strap over his shoulder.
 “What about you?”